OneDrive/onedrive-api-docs/direct-endpoint-differences.md

 ### Methods
 When using the direct endpoint, methods and actions require a namespace prefix.
 For example, to use `sharedWithMe` on the direct endpoint, you must prefix the action name with `oneDrive.`.
-Note, this prefix is case-sensative.
+Note, this prefix is case-sensitive.

 ```http
 https://{server}/_api/v2.0/drive/oneDrive.sharedWithMe